-The @HA service discovery layer will only know of the existence of 3D and 300D devices for the services provided by 3C will be encapsulated by the host.
+The @HA service discovery layer will only know of the existence of 3D and 300D devices as they will encapsulate the 3C devices as part of their services.
+By distinguishing devices into such classifications, the functions of the service discovery protocol could be partitioned according to their resource capabilities.